Archive for the tag 'backup'

 • You are nothing in this world and anything can be changed completely within a second!

 Update: I just got a call from the service guys.
-It seems that my motherboard has been totally fried, but the hard disk seems to be saved.
-Thanks god, now I can have my data back.
+It seems that my motherboard has been totally fried, but the hard disk seems to have been saved.
+Thank God, now I can have my data back.
 Even though I am going to repair it instead of thrashing, I guess it is better that I have decided to get a new one.
 So guys don’t forget to give me your recommendations.

 My site is up again

-Continuing with my digital disasters my site also went down :( and do you I didn’t had a backup.
-Yes I still have to learn the lesson.
+Continuing with my digital disasters my site also went down 🙁 and you know what, I didn’t had a backup.
+Yes I still have to learn the lesson. 🙁

-It also thought me another lesson, not to buy hosting from a cheap re-seller.
-Actually I brought the original account from a re-seller in eBay and I was happy for about a month but after that the company disappeared overnight.
-To add salt to the wound I didn’t had a backup for my blog also.
+It also thought me another lesson, never buy hosting from a cheap re-seller.
+I brought the original hosting account from a re-seller in eBay and I was happy for about a month but after that the company just disappeared overnight.
+To add salt to the wound I didn’t had a backup for my blog as well.

 After that I bought another account from a reliable (?) hosting company and again took the pain to import the whole blog from blogger, like how I did it a month ago.
 But this time the new import option available in WordPress 2.0 was of real help (more on that for another day)